-Forcing Congress to vote on each and every administrative regulation that establishes a rule of private conduct would prove the most revolutionary change in government since the Civil War-not because the idea is particularly radical, but because we are today a nation governed, not by elected officials, but by unelected bureaucrats.
-The central political issues of the 109th Congress-the complex and heavy-handed array of regulations that entangle virtually all manner of private conduct, the perceived inability of elections to affect the direction of government, the disturbing political power of special interests, the lack of popular respect for the law, the sometimes tyrannical and self-aggrandizing exercise of power by government, and populist resentment of an increasingly unaccountable political elite-are but symptoms of a disease largely caused by delegation.

-"No regulation without representation!" would be a fitting battle cry for the 109th Congress if it is truly interested in fundamental reform of government.
-It is a standard that both the left and the right could comfortably rally around, given that many prominent constitutional scholars, policy analysts, and journalists-from Nadine Strossen, president of the American Civil Liberties Union, to former judge Robert Bork-have expressed support for the end of delegation.
+We are today a nation governed not by elected officials, but by unelected bureaucrats.
+Forcing Congress to vote on every administrative regulation that establishes a rule of private conduct would prove the most revolutionary change in government since the Civil War.
+The central political issues of the 111th Congress-the complex and heavy-handed array of regulations that entangle virtually all manner of private conduct, the perceived inability of elections to affect the direction of government, the disturbing political power of special interests, the lack of popular respect for the law, the sometimes tyrannical and self-aggrandizing exercise of power by government, and populist resentment of an increasingly unaccountable political elite-are but symptoms of a disease largely caused by delegation.
+"No regulation without representation!" would be a fitting battle cry for a Congress truly interested in fundamental reform of government.
+It is a standard that both the left and the right could comfortably rally around, given that many prominent constitutional scholars, policy analysts, and journalists-from Nadine Strossen, former president of the American Civil Liberties Union, to former judge Robert Bork-have supported ending delegation.

 Some observers complain that voting on all regulations would overwhelm Congress.
-Certainly, federal agencies do issue thousands of regulations every year.
+Certainly, federal agencies issue thousands of regulations every year.
 However, the flow of new rules is no argument against congressional responsibility.
-Congress could bundle relatively minor regulations together and vote on the whole package.
+Congress could bundle relatively minor regulations and vote on the whole package.
 Both houses could then give major regulations-those that impose costs of more than \$100 million annually-close scrutiny.

 Of course, forcing Congress to take full and direct responsibility for the law would not prove a panacea.
 The legislature, after all, has shown itself to be fully capable of violating individual rights, subsidizing special interests, writing complex and virtually indecipherable law, and generally making a hash of things.
-But delegation has helped to make such phenomena, not the exception, but the rule of modern government.
-No more crucial-and potentially popular-reform awaits the attention of the 109th Congress.
+But delegation has helped to make such phenomena not the exception, but the rule of modern government.
+No more crucial-and potentially popular-reform awaits the attention of the 111th Congress.